jndiogo/sibila/examples/meeting/readme_dictype.md

     Commissioner Garland

 And now "Commissioner Carmical" is repeating again!
-Let's move on, this could be dealt with by post-processing the received list.
+Let's move on, as this model shortcoming could be dealt with by post-processing the received list.

 Let's now also request a list of action items mentioned in the transcript: